AI Bias & Fairness Auditing

 What This Method Does

-AI bias and fairness auditing encompasses a set of quantitative methods, qualitative frameworks, and organizational processes designed to evaluate whether AI systems produce discriminatory outcomes — and to identify the mechanisms through which discrimination occurs.
-Auditing attempts to answer: does this AI system treat different groups of people differently in ways that are unjust, and if so, why?
+AI bias and fairness auditing evaluates whether AI systems produce discriminatory outcomes — and identifies the mechanisms through which discrimination occurs.
+It attempts to answer: does this system treat different groups of people differently in ways that are unjust, and if so, why?

-The question is technically precise but normatively complex.
-“Fairness” has multiple mathematical definitions that are mutually incompatible — a system cannot simultaneously satisfy all reasonable fairness criteria.
-Auditing therefore involves not just measurement but judgment: selecting appropriate fairness criteria for the specific context, measuring system performance against those criteria, and interpreting results in light of legal requirements, social context, and organizational values.
+“Fairness” has multiple mathematical definitions that are mutually incompatible — a system cannot simultaneously satisfy all reasonable fairness criteria (see the impossibility result).
+Auditing therefore involves not just measurement but judgment: selecting appropriate fairness criteria for the specific context, measuring system performance against those criteria, and interpreting results in light of legal requirements and social context.

 Bias auditing is distinct from general performance evaluation.
-A model can achieve high overall accuracy while systematically underperforming for specific demographic groups.
-Standard performance metrics (accuracy, F1 score, AUC) mask these disparities because they aggregate across the full population.
-Auditing disaggregates performance to reveal group-level and intersectional disparities that aggregate metrics conceal.
+A model can achieve high overall accuracy while systematically underperforming for specific demographic groups — standard aggregate metrics (accuracy, F1, AUC) mask these disparities.
+Auditing disaggregates performance to reveal group-level and intersectional disparities.

-This page documents the technical mechanisms, evidence base, and known limitations of current bias auditing approaches.
-For a step-by-step auditing workflow, see the How to Detect AI Bias practitioner guide.
+For a step-by-step workflow, see the How to Detect AI Bias practitioner guide.

 Which Threat Patterns It Addresses

-Bias auditing is relevant to five documented threat patterns in the TopAIThreats taxonomy:
+Bias auditing is relevant to five documented threat patterns:

 -